tldr-pages/tldr/pages/linux/dir.md

 # dir

 > dir is equivalent to ls -C -b; that is, by default files are listed in columns, sorted vertically, and special characters are represented by backslash escape sequences.
-> Show the contents of the current directory; Works as "ls -C -b" in Linux.
 > More information: https://www.geeksforgeeks.org/dir-command-in-linux-with-examples/.

-- Example description:

-dir -l --author
+- Displays all the hidden files along with two files denoted by "." and "..":

+`dir -a`

+- Similar to -a option except that it does not display files that signals the current directory and previous directory:

+`dir -A`

-Displays author of all the files. -l is required to display the contents in the form of a list.
+- Displays author of all the files. -l is required to display the contents in the form of a list:

-- Example description:

- dir -R
+`dir -l --author`

+- Ignores listing of backed up files.
+These files end with a "~":

+`dir -B`

+- Ignores files described by shell PATTERN while listing the contents of a directory:

+`dir --hide=PATTERN`

+- Similar to the long listing that is -l option except that it lists numeric user and group IDs:

+`dir -n`

+- List files in reverse order while sorting:

+`dir -r`

-List subdirectories recursively.
+- List subdirectories recursively.:

+`dir -R`

+- Display the help options and exit:

+`dir --help`

+- Outputs version information and exit:

+`dir --version`